ghSKcoursera/GettingDataCourseProject/ReadMe.md

 Important: Make sure the files have been downloaded and extracted and that your working directory is set to that location (ReadMe.txt is in that directory)

 ## Original Course Project Instructions:
-* Getting & Cleaning Data Course Project Instructions.md
+* Getting & Cleaning Data Course Project Instructions.md contains the instructions as well as the links to the original dataset instructions, downloads, and project details

-## Original Data:
+## Original Data (not kept in the repository, but crucial to the program):
+For additional detail on the original datasets, please refer to the Getting & Cleaning Data Course Project Instructions.md file in the repository
 * subject_test.txt		contains the subject index into the measurements of the 'test' group (x_test.txt and y_test.txt)
 * x_test.txt 			contains the measurements of the 'test' group
 * y_test.txt			contains the activities performed in the measurements of the 'test' group